TheGameGuy2/VoidPtr-Language/README.md

 </p>

 <div class="note">
-<strong>Note:</strong> Pointer values are limited to 255 because they occupy a single byte.
+<strong>Note:</strong>As you may notice, this limits the address space of pointers to 255 bytes,
-Higher memory addresses remain accessible through system calls.
-Direct addressing itself is not limited.
+higher addresses are accessible by system calls.
+Direct access is not limited.
 </div>

 <hr>